Ech01ng/Networking/OSIm.md

 ## 4. Transport Layer

 The transport layer ensures reliable and efficient end-to-end delivery of data between hosts.
-It provides services such as segmentation, reassembly, error recovery, and flow control.
+It provides services such as segmentation, error control, and flow control.

 ### Segmentation:

 Segmentation in the transport layer involves breaking down a large data stream into smaller segments.
 This is done to improve efficiency and reliability during transmission.
 Each segment is assigned a sequence number for proper reassembly at the receiving end.

+### Error Control

+When pieces of data never arrive to it's destination, it uses <b>Automatic Repeat Requests</b> to retransmit the lost or corrupted data

 Learning till Here for exam ^